 How to Disable Laptop Internal Keyboard Using Group Policy?

 Using the Local Group Policy Editor, you can apply a policy for your keyboard not to install the drivers.
 Using this method, you can block your Laptop keyboard from reinstalling the drivers when you restart your device.

 Quick Note: Before proceeding with steps, ensure that gpedit.msc is only applicable to Windows 11 Pro and Enterprise edition devices.
-If you are using Windows 11 Home edition, you’ll need to enable the Group Policy on their machine.
+If you are using Windows 11 Home Edition, you’ll need to enable the Group Policy on your machine.
 After that, use the following steps:-

 Step 1.
 Open the Device Manager.